Occupational Health and Safety

 * A risk assessment is the overall process through which risk levels are assessed and risk tolerances are determined.

-The number of lost-time accidents decreased in fiscal 2021, but there was an increase in non-lost-time accidents.
+The number of lost-time accidents remained roughly level with the previous fiscal year in fiscal 2022, but there was a slight increase in non-lost-time accidents.

-An analysis of the types of accidents shows that there were reductions in the incidence of trapping and entanglement cases but an increase in the number of falls.
-One-half of accidents occurred when non-standard tasks were being performed.
+An analysis of the types of accidents shows that there was a slight increase in the incidence of trapping and entanglement cases but a decrease in the number of falls.
+However, the number of other accidents also increased.
+Approximately 70% of accidents occurred when non-standard tasks were being performed.
 The majority of accidents appear to have occurred when pre-work hazard prediction was not carried out or was inadequate.
 We will therefore continue to implement activities designed to enhance hazard prediction and pointing and calling procedures.
-We will also continue our efforts to reduce the incidence of accidents by gathering and enhancing near-miss data, by implementing risk assessments, and by taking steps to ensure the safety of older workers.
+We will also continue our efforts to reduce the incidence of accidents by gathering and enhancing near-miss data, by implementing risk assessments, and by taking steps to ensure the safety of older workers in particular and providing them with safety education.
 There have been no workplace fatalities for over 30 years.

-Scope: Direct or temporary employees (excluding part-timers) working for Nisshin Seifun Group Inc., Nisshin Flour Milling Inc., Nisshin Seifun Welna Inc., Nisshin Petfood Inc., Nisshin Pharma Inc., Nisshin Engineering Inc., Oriental Yeast Co., Ltd., and NBC Meshtec Inc. (excluding subsidiaries and overseas business sites)
+Scope: Direct or temporary employees (excluding part-timers) working for Nisshin Seifun Group Inc., Nisshin Flour Milling Inc., Nisshin Seifun Welna Inc., Nisshin Pharma Inc., Nisshin Engineering Inc., Oriental Yeast Co., Ltd., and NBC Meshtec Inc. (excluding subsidiaries and overseas business sites)

 *1 LTIR= The number of injuries and fatalities resulting from industrial accidents*/the total number of hours worked x 1,000,000 (*Injuries that result in one or more lost work days, and accidents and injuries that cause the loss of a body part or function are included.)

-*2Scope: Direct or temporary employees (excluding part-timers) working for Nisshin Seifun Group Inc., Nisshin Flour Milling Inc., Nisshin Seifun Welna Inc., Nisshin Petfood Inc., Nisshin Pharma Inc., Nisshin Engineering Inc., Oriental Yeast Co., Ltd., and NBC Meshtec Inc. (excluding subsidiaries and overseas business sites)
+*2Scope: Direct or temporary employees (excluding part-timers) working for Nisshin Seifun Group Inc., Nisshin Flour Milling Inc., Nisshin Seifun Welna Inc., Nisshin Pharma Inc., Nisshin Engineering Inc., Oriental Yeast Co., Ltd., and NBC Meshtec Inc. (excluding subsidiaries and overseas business sites)

 There was a slight increase in the number of traffic accidents compared with the figure for the previous fiscal year.
 As in the previous fiscal year, about one-third of accidents were caused by Nisshin Seifun personnel or by inattention by both parties, while around 40% were self-inflicted accidents.
 The majority of self-inflicted accidents resulted from collisions in parking lots, while many of the accidents caused by other parties resulted from rear-end collisions with stationary vehicles, such as vehicles stopped at red signals.